JujuAdams/PictureFrame/docs/4.1/Considerations.md

 PictureFrame has a handful of version compatibility requirements:

-- You must use GameMaker 2024.14 or later.
+- You must use GameMaker 2024.14 or later
 - You must use Android SDK 34 or later.
+When running on Android you must set the “Display Layout” option set to `LAYOUT_IN_DISPLAY_CUTOUT_MODE_ALWAYS` in your project’s Game Options
-- You must use iOS 11 or later.
+- You must use iOS 11 or later

 Outside of this, PictureFrame is only limited by whatever GameMaker mandates.